 It is very important to note that gathering Mullein on a wet day or when the morning dew is still wet on the leaves can really interfere with proper drying.
-It is best to wait until the dew has evaporated and always on a dry day.
+It is best to wait until the dew has evaporated and it's a dry day.
 Never gather plants intended to be dried on a rainy day.
 Your chances for mold developing during the drying process are far greater if you gather during wet weather.
 Gathering with plastic bags, or closed containers also can contribute to spoilage.
 If you intend to dry an herb always collect it in a container that allows moisture to evaporate.
 Trapping moisture will create problems.

 Mullein looks fuzzy and soft.
 It is not so much fuzzy and soft as it is prickly.
 Those little hairs can make you itchy.
-If you happen to get itchy just hit the shower.
-The little hairs will wash right off.
+If you happen to get itchy just hit the shower, the little hairs will wash right off.
 If you were to consume the Mullein leaves internally you would want to sift the hairs off.
 Ayurvedic healers native to India traditionally sift the Mullein intended for human consumption.
 Those little hairs could make your insides feel itchy too.
 I recommend buying the herb sifted as it is a difficult process.
 Not impossible, just difficult.
-I am sure it can be accomplished.
-I just haven’t done it myself.
+I am sure it can be accomplished, I just haven't done it myself.

-Ok, so now you have a basket full or paper bag with your carefully harvested inner leaves from the Mullein plant.
+Ok, so now you have a basket or paper bag full with your carefully harvested inner leaves from the Mullein plant.
 The next step is to dry them.
 If you have gathered many leaves you may want to use a screen.
-You would prop it up so that the screen allows for air flow underneath it.
+You should prop it up so that the screen allows for air flow underneath it.
 Then you would want to spread your leaves out in a single layer on the screen.
-Don’t pile them up, that will trap moisture and cause improper drying.
+Don't pile them up, that will trap moisture and cause improper drying.

 A fan or dehumidifier in the room can help but it is not necessary.
 The key is to keep dust, pet hair, dirt, etc. away from the leaves as they dry.
 If you have just a few leaves paper plates work great.
 You would just spread a single layer on a few paper plates and set them in a clean place to dry.

-It is best to turn the leaves once a day for a week or so.
+It is best to turn the leaves over once a day for a week or so.
 If the weather is humid it could take longer.
 When you can pick up a leaf and hear it snap like a potato chip as you break it you can be assured it is dry enough to store.
-If you don’t hear it snap... it’s not dry enough yet.
+If you don't hear it snap... it's not dry enough yet.
 Depending on your preference you can store the dried leaves in a glass jar or a paper bag.
 The paper bag will assure that no trapped moisture will interfere with storage.
 If you use a jar be absolutely certain you have achieved the proper dryness before you seal it.